CarlosGS/OpenBinaural/Electronics/README.md

-Using the TI example application, we can control the gain by replacing R2 (75k) with a 100k potentiometer in series with a 2k4 resistor.
+The schematic, layout & cnc manufacture files can be found in the <Amplifier> folder.

-This will vary sensitivity in the range [93dB,130dB].
+Using the TI example application as a base, we made a stereo circuit and control the gain by replacing R2 (75k) with a 100k dual potentiometer.